 3 Credits This studio course introduces students to the basic principles and applications of digital photography as a medium, a skill-set, and an integral part of today's digital literacy needs.
 Topics covered include capturing images using digital cameras while emphasizing the manipulation of camera controls, exposure, lighting, on-and-off camera flash, essential imaging tactics, digital workflow for photography, print, web and image storage and archival.
-Students are required to have a digital SLR camera.
+Course Fee